spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/proxy-settings.md

-# Ocean Controller Proxy settings
+# Ocean Controller Proxy Settings

+This page describes how to configure the Ocean Controller Proxy.

 ## Proxy Configuration

-The Ocean Controller supports connecting to the Spot APIs via a Proxy when it is required.
-The proxy should be configured in the Spot Controller ConfigMap where `proxy-url` and is an optional parameter.
+The Ocean Controller supports connecting to the Spot APIs via a proxy.
+The proxy should be configured in the Spot Controller ConfigMap where `proxy-url` is an optional parameter.
 It is supported in Controller Version 1.0.45 and above.

 Example ConfigMap: